gilienv/ChlamyHub/README.md

 Oct 18: GY& ZCL meeting 3pm. - Discussion on Reconstruction of Plastidial genome

-Oct 21: Added new file to initiate work on plastidial genome
+Oct 21: GY: Added new file to initiate work on plastidial genome

-Oct 22: Assigning Issue to @CharlesLi
+Oct 22: GY: Assigned Issue to @CharlesLi

+Oct 22: GY Added new file for *very* basic tutorials on Unix shell scritping